Nyhavn 43: History

+Early history

+The properties now known as Nyhavn 41–47 were formerly part of the same property.
+This property was listed in Copenhagen's first cadastre from 1578 as No. 28 in St. Ann's East Quarter, owned by tanner Villum Lydersen.
+In c.
+1730, it was divided into four smaller properties.
+Toldbodgade was also continued southwards from Sankt Annæ Plads to Nyhavn across the land.
+The property now known as Nyhavn 43 belonged in 1731 to one Anders Møller.

+Hvidsten family

+The property was at some point acquired by brewer Poul Christensen Hvidsten (Widsten, 1712–1791).
+His property was listed in the new cadastre of 1756 as No. 22 in St. Ann's East Quarter.
+The present building on the site was built for him some time before 1788.

-The property was later acquired by brewer Poul Christensen Hvidsten (Widsten, 1712–91).
-He operated a brewery at the site.
-At the time of the 1787 census, he resided in the building with his wife Gunnild Cecilie Hvidsteen (née Dybe), their three-year-old son Lars Christian, two brewery workers (one of them an apprentice), a caretaker, a coachman and two maids.
+Hvidsten's property was home to three households at the 1787 census.
+The owner resided in the building with his wife Gunnild Cecilie Hvidsteen (née Dybe), their three-year-old son Lars Christian, two brewery workers (one of them an apprentice), a caretaker, a coachman and two maids.
 The property was also home to two other households.
 Daniel Friederich Kiølmen, a ship captain, resided in the building with his wife Maria Titgen, their four children (aged two to 16) and two maids.
 Ole Bonsøe, a beer seller (øltapper) resided in the building with his wife Helwig Sophie Lars Datter, their two children (aged four and seven) and a maid.

-After her husband's death, in 1792 Gunnild Cecilie Hvidsteen was second time married to the scholar Grímur Jónsson Thorkelin.

-19th century
+Grímur Jónsson Thorkelin

-At the time of the 1801 census, Johnson Thorkelin and Gunhild Hvidsten resided in the building with their 11-year-old son Frederik Stephan [Thorkelin], Gunhild Camilla Hvidsten's daughter Jensenius Johan Hvidtsteen, two more children (aged three and four), a brewery worker and three maids.
-Hans Lindholm, a naval officer and adjutant general, resided in the building with his wife Elisabeth Reinhardine Fabricius-Tengnagel m their three children (aged one to five), a chamber maid (husjomfru), a housekeeper and two maids.
+After her husband's death, Gunnild Cecilie Hvidsteen married the scholar Grímur Jónsson Thorkelin in 1792.
+At the time of the 1801 census, Johnson Thorkelin and Gunhild Hvidsten resided in the building with their 11-year-old son Frederik Stephan Thorkelin, Gunhild Cecilie Hvidsten's daughter Jensenius Johan Hvidtsteen, two more children (aged three and four), a brewery worker and three maids.
+Hans Lindholm, a naval officer and adjutant general, resided in the building with his wife Elisabeth Reinhardine Fabricius-Tengnagel, their three children (aged one to five), a chamber maid (husjomfru), a housekeeper and two maids.

-In the new cadastre of 1806, the property again listed as No. 22.
+In the new cadastre of 1806, the property was again listed as No. 22.
 It was by then still owned by Thorkelin.
-The merchant Hans Puggaard resided in the building from 1827 to1829.
+He died in 1829.
+It is not clear whether he had parted with the property prior to his death.
+The merchant Hans Puggaard resided in the building from 1827 to 1829.